KaiFig/unit-1/Projects/Project_1/read_me.md

 ** add a description of your coin and citation **
 Kai: Avalanche

+## Rationale for solution

+  In this project I will be coding in python to create the crypto wallet for Ms. Sato.
+This is because python is quite a simple coding language compared to other languages and with that I wil be able to progress quicker on this project.
+Additionally, in this computer science class, we have only learnt how to code in python so far.
+Therefore, if we weren't using python in this project it would be very hard and almost impossible to do a project at this level since it would require us to learn a completely new coding language.

+  In this project, I will be using PyCharm to help me code this crypto wallet.
+This is because we have been using PyCharm during this year to develop our coding skills.
+PyCharm points out the errors that we have and it also enables us to create different types of files which is of utmost importance in this project.
+Also, it organizes new python files and also makes it more efficient for us.
+This project requires us to use different types of files like .csv files so it is beneficial to base it all on a platform that enables us to do so.

+  Lastly, for this project, I have decided to make a digital wallet that runs in the Terminal because that is what the customer has requested.
+I have also decided to make it more secure by requiring a password to access and it makes sure that Ms. Sato can keep her cryptocurrency transactions organized.

 ## Success Criteria
 1. The electronic ledger is a text-based software (Runs in the Terminal).
 2. The electronic ledger display the basic description of the cyrptocurrency selected.